List of The Office (American TV series) characters: Brian

 Brian (Chris Diamantopoulos) was the film crew's boom operator.
-He has (presumably) been with them since they began filming, but was not seen until the episode "Customer Loyalty", in which he comforts a tearful Pam after a fight with Jim, ordering the cameras to be shut off while doing so.
-In the subsequent episode, Pam apologizes to him, as his actions caused him to be reprimanded by his superiors, although he tells her not to feel guilty about it.
-In "Vandalism", Brian is fired from the documentary after breaking protocol and intervening by hitting the Warehouse worker Frank across the face with his mic when it appears that he is going to physically assault Pam.
+He was not seen until the episode "Customer Loyalty", in which he comforts a tearful Pam after a fight with Jim, ordering the cameras to be shut off while doing so.
+In “Junior Salesman”, Pam apologizes to him, as his actions caused him to be reprimanded by his superiors, although he tells her not to feel guilty about it.
+In "Vandalism", Brian is fired from the documentary after breaking protocol by hitting the warehouse worker Frank across the face with his mic when it appears that he is going to physically assault Pam.
 Shortly after his termination, he tells Pam that, should she ever need anything, to just let him know, leaving her grateful, but confused.
 In "Couples Discount", the Halperts plan to have lunch with Brian and his wife, Alyssa, to thank him for protecting Pam from Frank.
 When they arrive, they are surprised to be meeting only with Brian, who reveals that he is getting a divorce.
-He reveals that he and his wife had been fighting for a while, but they realized it was over for them when they finally stopped.
-Tension is then created between Jim and Pam when the latter's emotional breakdown from a few weeks back is revealed to the former after Brian begins to get misty-eyed and Pam comforts him, leading to him to joke about the two having to stop tearing up in front of one another.
+He and his wife had been fighting for a while.
 In "Promos", Pam visits Brian at his apartment, and tells him that upon seeing the old footage she thinks Jim's feelings for her have largely faded, and Brian agrees.
 When she asks about what the crew filmed, he tells her that every important moment was captured even when not wearing their microphones.
 Realizing the extent to which their privacy has been violated, Pam storms out of Brian's house.
-On re-watching the promo, Pam decides she is glad that the history of her relationship with Jim has been captured.